Updated December 15, 2024 10:00 PM PT

 Why we like Chase:

 The Chase Business Complete Banking account has built-in credit card processing.
-This means no need to open a separate merchant account.
-You can bank and process payments with the same app.
+No need to open a separate merchant account because you can bank and process payments with the same app.

 When you take cards with Chase QuickAccept, you get same-day deposits into your business checking account.
 This keeps the cash flow moving so you can reinvest it back into your business sooner.